 Intro to Linux

-Linux is an open-source kernel which is the basis of an operating system.
+Linux is an open-source kernel that serves as the basis of the GNU/Linux operating system (often shortened to just "Linux").
 Open-source allows for anyone to look at and modify the source code of the project.
 This allows full transparency, higher security, and more creative freedom to contributors and users.
-Linux is free from spyware, bloat, or advertisements.
+Linux is free from spyware, bloat, and advertisements.

-Linux is distriubted in complete operating systems called distributions (distros).
-Each distro is slightly different but they all use the same basis in the Linux kernel.
-Most software preinstalled on Linux is also open-source which makes the experience of using a linux system much more customizable and transparent than the propriatary nature of Windows and Windows software.
+Linux is distributed in complete operating systems called distributions (distros).
+Each distro is slightly different, but they all use the Linux kernel as their basis.
+Most software preinstalled on Linux is also open-source, which makes the experience of using a Linux system much more customizable and transparent than the proprietary nature of Windows and Windows software.

 Why should you use Linux?

+Because of its open source nature, Linux has the highest security of any operating system, as any vulnerability will be seen by someone and fixed.
 Linux is libre, or free (as in freedom).
-This means that Linux doesn't restrict your freedom in any way.
-A result of this philosophy, is full customization and the highest security of any operating system.
+This means that Linux doesn't restrict your freedom in any way; it fully respects the choices of the user.
+For example, Linux does not force you to update at inconvenient times.
+Another component of the freedom Linux provides has to do with customization.
 There are many different UI layouts you can choose from.
 These are called Desktop Environments or DE's.
 The three most popular DE's are Gnome, KDE Plasma, and Cinnamon.
 Here is a picture of my Gnome DE which I have configured to resemble Mac OS as well as an example of the other two DE's I mentioned.

 click on the images to enlarge